godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

 Unlike modules, you don't need to create C++ code nor recompile the engine.
 While this makes plugins less powerful, there are still many things you can do with them.
-Note that a plugin is similar to any scene you can already make, except it is created using a script to add functionality.
+Note that a plugin is similar to any scene you can already make, except it is created using a script to add editor functionality.

 This tutorial will guide you through the creation of two simple plugins so you can understand how they work and be able to develop your own.
 The first